 Most units are about 48 hours work.
 Unit 6 (Epilepsy) is 100 hours, Units 10 Vision and hearing, 11 Neuro-oncology and Unit 12 Headache are all 24 hours.

 If you are working through the whole course you should aim to complete a 48 hour unit in about 3 months (approximately 4-5 hours per week).
 At that rate you will complete the course in 3 years.
 Remember to send in the unit appraisal form as you complete each unit and we will send you a certificate

-If you are working through an individual unit you will receive a CPD certificate for each section you complete, 4 hours = 4 points.
+If you are working through an individual unit you will receive a CPD certificate once you complete the unit.
 It has been known for a Consultant to take 3 weeks study leave and complete the whole epilepsy unit (108 hours work), however, that is very much the exception rather than the rule!
 You may take as long as you wish to complete individual units.
 Most Consultants take more than 6 months to complete Unit 6 (epilepsy).
 Remember to send in your completed sections as you finish them.

 Do any Units link with other BPNA courses?